 Giant Spider Webs

-Entomologists from around the world are very excited about a unique spider web that looks like something out of a movie.
-The web is so large that it covers a good number of trees and surrounding plants at Lake Tawokoni State Park.
+Entomologists worldwide are excited about a unique spider web that looks like something out of a movie.
+The web is so large that it covers several trees and surrounding plants at Lake Tawokoni State Park.

-The magnificent picture of the giant spider web below was taken by the Donna Garde, superintendent of the state park.
-Walking upon this site may scare many, and it’s reported that some visitors actually fear that their small dogs may be webbed and consumed ‘nothing could be further from the truth!’
-In fact, it is one of the best bug free areas in the park acting as a giant mosquito net.
+Donna Garde, state park superintendent, took the magnificent picture of the giant spider web below.
+Walking upon this site may scare many, and it’s reported that some visitors fear that their small dogs may be webbed and consumed.
+‘Nothing could be further from the truth!’
+It is one of the best bug-free areas in the park, acting as a giant mosquito net.

 Giant Spider Web